 The refund policy is as follows:

-- The program is canceled by Berkeley Study Abroad and you choose not to switch to another open program
+• The program you applied to is canceled by Berkeley Study Abroad, and you choose not to switch to another open program.

 A refund of the program fee, minus the deposit, will be issued if you cancel by 5 p.m.
-PST April 3, 2017.
+PST April 3, 2020, by submitting the Program Enrollment Form via your Berkeley Study Abroad application portal.
 If the request is received after 5 p.m. on the deadline, you will not be eligible for a refund of the program fee.
-If payment has not yet been made, you will owe the program fee.
+If payment has not yet been made, you will still owe the program fee.

 A refund of tuition will be issued if you cancel by the Friday of the first week of class.
 For information about tuition refund policies and deadlines, visit http://summer.berkeley.edu/registration/refund.